 Office 365 is Microsoft’s flagship productivity software.
 It comes with several applications, but this article will focus on the calendar and its functionality.
-For the full list of Office 365 applications and their uses make sure you check out our Learning Centre content.
+For the full list of Office 365 applications and their uses check out our article here.

 What does Microsoft Calendar do in Office 365?